qq431169079/vazaget/README.md

 	-cr2		--> send every 2nd GET with last cookie, and verify it arrived to destinated dst IP (default=0) -cw		--> Wait and hold all connections until receive cookie (default=0)

 **Examples** (recommend load on your web server vazaget index.php (./vazaget -php)):
 	./vazaget 192.168.1.1 -n 1000 --> 1000 IPv4 GET's
 	./vazaget [2010::1]:8080  --> IPv6 GET over port 8080
-	./vazaget http://your_site.com/your_path/your_file  --> GET to webaddress with path and file name ./vazaget https://your_secured_site.com --> GET over SSL
+	./vazaget http://your_site.com/your_path/your_file  --> GET to webaddress with path and file name
+	./vazaget https://your_secured_site.com --> GET over SSL
 	./vazaget http://your_site.com -pr http://www.your_proxy.com:3128 --> GET through proxy on port 3128
 	./vazaget [2010::1] -up 1000 -bt 500 -br 400 --> POST of 1000 Bytes (require the vazaget php file "vazaget -php") with BW TX limit to 500 Bps, and BW RX limit to 400 Bps

 ### Installation :
-vazaGet is written in C, developed on Linux - Mint / Ubuntu (mainly 64bit), and compiled using gcc.
+vazaGet is written in C, developed on Linux - Mint / Ubuntu (mainly 64bit),
+and compiled using gcc.
 Compile :
 	make
 Clean :
 	make clean

 ### Environment :
-vazaGet developed using eclipse CDT, as IDE (and compiler gcc). so the project already contain the relevant files for the eclipse (.project + .cproject) If you want to develop vazaGet with eclipse,
+vazaGet developed using eclipse CDT, as IDE (and compiler gcc).
+so the project already contain the relevant files for the eclipse (.project + .cproject).
+If you want to develop vazaGet with eclipse:
 1. open the eclipse
 2. select workbench
 3. File --> New --> Project --> C\C++ --> Makefile project with existing code